 Some of the more famous car model names include the Mustang, Corvette, Prius, Explorer, and Beetle.
 Car model names are essential to distinguish vehicles as sometimes car makers release very similar car types.
 For example, the GMC Yukon and the Chevrolet Tahoe are very similar vehicles and, despite the different brands, are owned by the same company.

 Differences Between Car Models

-Despite car models being a more precise way to identify a vehicle besides just the car make, it may not be precise enough in many applications.
-Depending on the year and trim of a car model, it could be radically different and treated differently in terms of buying or selling, shopping for car insurance or even registering the vehicle.
-For example, various trims and model years of vehicles may have different options such as safety features, engine size, and transmission among others.
-This affects the value of the vehicle and can change the type of quote you get for car insurance.
+Despite car models being a more precise way to identify a vehicle beyond the car make, it may not be precise enough in many applications.
+Depending on the year and trim of a car model, it could be radically different and treated differently in terms of buying or selling, shopping for car insurance, or even registering the vehicle.
+For example, various trims and model years of vehicles may have different options such as safety features, engine size, and transmission.

 Car Model Body Styles

 The same car model might also include different body styles under the same name.
 For example, a single passenger car model might offer a sedan, convertible, wagon, and coupe version with the same name.
 An SUV crossover might also be referred to as a hatchback.
 The body style refers to the general shape and function of the vehicle.
 Identifying a Toyota sedan, for example, would narrow it down to cars with four doors.
 A Mitsubishi coupe is likely to be used to distinguish a two-door vehicle under that brand name.